jharding/xevent/README.md

 # Xevent

 Xevent is a micro library (~1KB uncompressed) for working with events across all browsers.
-Xevent is compatiable with IE 7+, FF 1+, Chrome 1+, Opera 7+, and Safari 1+.
+Xevent is compatible with IE 7+, FF 1+, Chrome 1+, Opera 7+, and Safari 1+.

 ## API